andrasq/node-krequest/Readme.md

 Makes a POST request to the uri (fully qulified url string, relative path, or request object) with body.
-The callback is invoked with any error, the http request, the http response, and the decoded response body.
-Note that jsonClient decodes http errors into the error object, setting fields `statusCode` and `body`.
+The callback is invoked with any error, the http request, the http response, and the decoded response object.
+Note that jsonClient hoists http errors into the error object, setting fields `statusCode` (http status code) and `body` (decoded response).  `obj` is the decoded response, `res.body` is the response as received.

 Related work
 ------------